usnistgov/metaschema/toolchains/xslt-M4/README.md

 Typically any of these operations will combine several lower-level operations in a defined sequence.

+More details (produced by surveying the files) can be seen in [file-manifest.md](file-manifest.md).
+Note however that this file is not reliable if it is not more recent than the files described.

+In addition to this readme, this folder contains XSLT transformations (`*.xsl`), and XProc pipelines (`xpr`).
+The XSLT provides stable runtimes to the supported operations as described below.
+The XProc  The XProc is provided for convenience in development and debugging, and can be expected to change (develop/proliferate) somewhat more freely.
+These are currently XProc 1.0 pending further development.

+Routines described below provide the XSLT entry point for the service.
+In general, any service consumes a metaschema input and produces one or more outputs, publishable as artifacts.
+For any XSLT, an analogous XProc is usually discernable from a file name (for example, `make-metaschema-xsd.xpr` instantiates the same pipeline as `nist-metaschema-MAKE-XSD.xsl`).
+For documentation production, only XProc is given.

 ## Generate schemas

 ### Generate XML Schema (XSD)